When you’re with kids for an entire season, and you see them get better, you improve their experience, that was really special for me.

 Favorite sport to coach: Soccer

-It’s clear right away that Alessandro Schooley, Sandro to his friends, has always been passionate about playing sports and grateful for the opportunity to do so.
-Sandro is from Hartford, Connecticut and as he puts it he, “was very lucky growing up.”
-Today, Sandro is a junior at Boston College studying economics with a history minor, and that perspective has stuck with him.
-Growing up, says Sandro, “I played sports with people who weren’t as lucky [as I was]… I knew people who didn’t have the chance to play all year.
+It’s clear right away that Alessandro Schooley, Sandro to his friends, has always been passionate about playing sports.
+Sandro grew up experiencing the positive impact of playing sports, and now as a student at Boston College he wants to pass that impact on.
+As a kid, says Sandro, “I played sports with people who weren’t as lucky [as I was]… I knew people who didn’t have the chance to play all year.
 It was really important for me to have that experience, and at Boston College [through Coaching Corps], it was an opportunity for me to help adjust that problem.”

 After completing his coach training, Sandro began coaching at the Boys and Girls club on Allston Street in Boston, which turned out to be a particularly rewarding and meaningful experience.
 “We were there to coach basketball,” he recalled, “five or six of us [Coaching Corps coaches], we walked into this gym the first day and it was just a free for all.”
-The kids were excited and full of energy.
-Unfamiliar with the coaching style of Sandro and his volunteer colleagues, it took some time to develop a rhythm and a rapport.
+The kids were excited and full of energy, andit took some time to develop a rhythm and a rapport.
 For 16 weeks, practices were held on Friday nights and games occurred on Saturday mornings.
 The resulting transformation was remarkable.
 “By the end of the season,” Sandro said, “we had playoff brackets, jerseys for the kids to wear and a little draft.”
 Additionally, and most importantly, the kids had improved not only their athletic skills, but also their abilities and desires to communicate and work together.

 “When you’re with kids for an entire season, and you see them get better, you improve their experience, that was really special for me,” Sandro said.

-Much like those who inspired him as a freshman, there is no doubt that Sandro’s enthusiasm for, and dedication to working with youth in his community will encourage a new crop of coaches who, like him, are inherently committed to lifting up youth from underserved communities and eliminating the sports gap.
+Much like those who inspired him as a freshman, there is no doubt that Sandro’s enthusiasm and dedication to working with youth in his community will encourage a new crop of coaches dedicated to eliminating the “sports gap.”